Last Updated on April 30, 2021

 The key to fast climbing isn’t to climb faster but minimize the time you aren’t climbing.
 If one partner is almost always on the move, you will cover a lot of ground quickly.

-The following are a few tips I’ve learned the hard way
+The following are a few tips I’ve learned the hard way how to speed up your multi-pitch rock climb.

 When you first get to the climb, the second should be flaking the rope while the leader racks up the gear.
 This gets everyone ready to climb that much quicker.
 At the top of each pitch, the leader should do neat lap coils over their tether so all they have to do is flip the rope onto the second’s tether for them to start climbing.
 If you are swinging leads, then it is already to start feeding out once the leader is back on belay.